History of flags: Roman standards

-Medieval Period
+Medieval period

 With the innovation of silk in China and subsequent propagation along the Silk Road, flags as we know them today began to develop.
-Flags that comprise cloth attached to an upright pole at one side seem to have first been regularly used by the Saracens who introduced it to the Western world, although they would not gain popularity in the latter until the 9th century. flags are often mentioned in the early history of Islam and may have been copied from India.
+Flags that comprise cloth attached to an upright pole at one side seem to have first been regularly used by the Saracens who introduced it to the Western world, although they would not gain popularity in the latter until the 9th century.
+Flags are often mentioned in the early history of Islam and may have been copied from India.
 Tradition holds that a black flag was flown by Muhammad during the Conquest of Mecca, in the 7th century, and that his followers flew green flags.
-There is evidence of such standards being used by the grandsons of the Muhammad during the Rashidun Caliphate onward which were generally triangular and flown from a vertical flag pole.
+There is evidence of such standards being used by the grandsons of Muhammad during the Rashidun Caliphate onward which were generally triangular and flown from a vertical flag pole.
 Subsequent Islamic dynasties used a variety of different coloured banners to identify themselves and were often drawn from flags supposedly flown by the prophet during his life.

 Another 9th century vertical flying flag is the raven banner that was used widely by the Vikings.
 Although no complete illustration of this banner exists, it probably appears on Northumbrian coins from the start of the century and later, in the 11th century, is most likely seen on the Bayeux Tapestry.